Sage/carbon/rfcs/text/onChange.md

 # Motivation

-Currently the `onChange` and `onBlur` handers in Carbon use a mix of custom objects `{value: "my-value"}` and React's `SyntheticEvent`.
+Currently the `onChange` and `onBlur` handlers in Carbon use a mix of custom objects `{value: "my-value"}` and React's `SyntheticEvent`.

-In the custom objects `name` or `id` are passed inconsistently.
+In the custom objects, `name` or `id` are passed inconsistently.

-The purpose of this RFC is to standardise the approach so users can rely upon the interface between Carbon their application.
+The purpose of this RFC is to standardise the approach, so users can rely upon the interface between Carbon and their application.

 The approach that we choose should be consistent across components so users familiar with the interface of one component can easily use another component.